Fitness Model Ainsley Rodriguez Stuns In A Traditional Indian Gown For Friend’s Wedding

 In another, she introduced her “wedding date,” who was a little boy she called her “little man” and “booger” in the caption.

-Ainsley then showed off gown number two, which looked to be a pink and gold sari.
+Ainsley then showed off gown number two, which looked to be a pink-and-gold sari.
 Like the first gown, it looked beautiful against the golden tan of the Miami native.

 Ainsley then added a few clips of the bride, including the fact that she had wisely worn sneakers under her gown so that she could best “party.”

-Ainsley has often proclaimed her love of dancing, so fans will likely eagerly wait to see if the gym bunny posts any clips from the evening where she gets her groove on.
+Ainsley has often proclaimed her love of dancing, so fans will eagerly wait to see if the gym bunny posts any clips from the evening where she gets her groove on.

 View this post on Instagram